 Skype– Outbound Calling

-Skype is a communication platform that specializes in VoIP between computers, tablets, and mobile devices.
+Skype is a communication platform made by Microsoft Teams.
+The platform specializes in chat and VoIP between computers, tablets, and mobile devices.
 Our sales team likes using Skype for its convenient calling system.

 The good: Skype is useful for calling phone numbers or hosting quick conference meetings for a quick follow-up.